madees/Noisette_TouchOSC-DS100/README.md

 # Noisette_TouchOSC-DS100
 Example of Chataigne DS100 OSC Module usage.

-A simple interface to act as a "side-car" for mixing console with iPad & touchOSC as bi-directionnal Soundscape sound object controller.
+A simple interface to act as a "side-car" for any mixing console with iPad & touchOSC as bi-directionnal Soundscape sound object controller.

-For latest DS100 OSC module version (1.4.1), I've reviewed the previous example DS100<>TouchOSC noisette.
+For latest DS100 OSC module version (1.4.1) and Chataigne 1.8, I've reviewed the previous example DS100<>TouchOSC noisette.

-It is now including also CL/QL>DS100 as another mapping example, and additionnal User Defined buttons and fader.
+It is now including also Yamaha CL/QL interface with DS100, surround panner parameters as multiplex mapping example.

 ## How to setup TouchOSC<>DS100
 1. First install DS100 OSC module (in Chataigne/Files menu/Community module manager...).
 You can also download the module folder from https://github.com/madees/dbaudio-DS100-Chataigne-Module/archive/master.zip and manually unzip and copy the DS100 OSC module master folder in your ..Chataigne/modules/ folder).